 Hard times are harder on farmers

-Farming is one of those professions.
-Farmers are pressed to produce while minimizing their environmental impact.
-Volatile commodity prices and disrupted processing operations have joined climate change as urgent daily concerns.
-Add in high overhead costs and spiraling expenses for health care, tariffs, and property taxes, and you have the ingredients for a perfect storm of stress.
+Farming is a high-stress profession.
+Urgent daily concerns include volatile commodity prices, processing operations that are prone to disruption, and climate change.
+On top of all that, farmers are pressed to produce while minimizing their environmental impact.
+Add in high overhead costs and spiraling expenses for health care, tariffs, and property taxes, and you have the ingredients for a perfect storm of anxiety.

-Depression isn’t just a black mood.
-It’s a medical condition with many variations, and different illnesses require quite different care.
-Any treatment plan should be managed by a healthcare professional in consultation with your primary care physician.
+First, it’s important to remember that depression isn’t just a black mood that will go away if it’s ignored, or a sign of weakness.
+It’s a medical condition with many variations, and these different manifestations require quite different care.
+Any treatment plan should be managed by a healthcare professional specializing in the treatment of depressive disorders, in consultation with your primary care physician.

 - Try to avoid the shame trap.
 The belief that asking for help is a sign of weakness or failure is common in farming communities and older generations.
-But depression isn’t fragility or a defect in character.
+But depression isn’t fragility or a character defect.
 It’s as serious an illness as heart disease or cancer, and it can be just as life-threatening.

 - Self-medication is not the answer.
-A 2021 survey said that 74 percent of farmers reported being directly affected by opioid misuse, addiction, or overdose, either personally or within their families.
+A 2021 survey from Michigan State University reported that 74 percent of farmers reported being directly affected by opioid misuse, addiction, or overdose, either personally or within their families.
 Using drugs or alcohol to blunt depression’s pain may only cause a downward spiral.

 Know the signs